niklak/binance_connector/README.md

 - BUSD endpoints are omitted.
 - `QuerySubAccountSpotAssetTransferHistoryService`  returns `[]*SubAccountAssetTransferHistoryResponse` instead of `QuerySubAccountSpotAssetTransferHistoryResp`
 - (`Get`)`SubAccountDepositHistoryService` returns `[]*SubAccountDepositHistoryResponse` instead of `GetSubAccountDepositHistoryResp`
+- This wrapper doesn't include websocket API handlers at all.
+- This package doesn't contain pretty-print functions, you can use your favorite package for this purpose.

 ## Important

-Some endpoints may not work because Binance could remove these endpoints from the API.
+- Some endpoints may not work because Binance could remove these endpoints from the API.
 Please visit [binance api docs](https://binance-docs.github.io/apidocs/spot/en/#change-log).

+- This package has no tests.
+Tests will be added in the future.

+- This package will not contain websocket API handlers.
+Because it is a different approach with different dependencies.
+I doubt that I will create another package for websocket API.